Namaeus/Codesign_ReadMe/cd_garage.md

 `/jobcar`  - Use the built in job vehicle garages to spawn vehicles for certain jobs.

 ## Events
-Again, these events are completely optional, and there for you if you wish to use them.
+Again, these events are completely optional, and there for you if you wish to use them.The top 3 events are already used in chat commands.

-`TriggerEvent('cd_garage:checkmileage')` - To check the vehicles mileage instead of using the chat command.
+`TriggerEvent('cd_garage:checkmileage')` - To check the vehicles mileage instead of using the chat command. (client event)

-`TriggerEvent('cd_garage:ImpoundVehicle')` - To impound vehicles instead of using the impount chat command.
+`TriggerEvent('cd_garage:ImpoundVehicle')` - To impound vehicles instead of using the impount chat command. (client event)

 `TriggerEvent('cd_garage:TransferVehicle', targetID)` - To transfer a vehicle instead of using the chat command.
-You must send the players server id.
+You must send the players server id. (client event)

-`TriggerServerEvent('cd_garage:SaveAllMiles')` - This event can be triggered 1 minute before a server restart to force save the mileage of every players vehicles.
+`TriggerServerEvent('cd_garage:SaveAllMiles')` - This event can be triggered 1 minute before a server restart to force save the mileage of every players vehicles. (server event)

 ## Is the resource not working as expected?
 - Firstly always make sure the resource has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.